-A juvenile whose family has been adjudicated as a family in need of services and who is in foster care before 18 years of age may request that the court continue jurisdiction until 21 years of age if the juvenile is engaged in a course of instruction or treatment, or is working at least 80 hours a month towards self-sufficiency to receive independent living or transitional services . . .
+A juvenile whose family has been adjudicated as a family in need of services and who is in foster care before 18 years of age may request that the court continue jurisdiction until 21 years of age the requirements in subdivision (a)(1)(B)(i)(a) $^{40}$ of this section are met . . . .